XueQiangFan/Ense-i6mA/README.md

 **If you use Ense-i6mA for your research please cite the following papers:**

 [1] Xue-Qiang Fan, Bing Lin, Jun Hu*, and Zhong-Yi Guo*.
-Ense-i6mA: identification of DNA N6-methyladenine sites using XGB-RFE feature selection and ensemble machine learning. sumitted.
+Ense-i6mA: identification of DNA N6-methyladenine sites using XGB-RFE feature selection and ensemble machine learning.
+Transactions on Computational Biology and Bioinformatics, sumitted.

 Licence
 ----